(Courtesy of Charla Byers)

 One of the hottest debates, at least in regard to cats, is the topic of declawing.
 Often done to save furniture and finishings from the animal’s need to trim their claws through scratching, declawing has become problematic because veterinarians say it is comparable to amputating a human’s fingers at the knuckles.
 Pain, coupled with the animal’s feeling that it cannot defend itself, leads to a multitude of behavioral problems that can land it in the shelter, such as marking, inappropriate urination and defecation and aggression.

 “I have never had a cat declawed myself and I never will,” said Chapman.
 “The ones that I have been around that are declawed have all different behaviors.”

 Chapman says the best way to help curb pet overpopulation and make the jobs of animal heroes easier is to donate to shelters and rescues you support, join TNR efforts, and consider opening your home to foster pets to relieve space issues in a shelter.

-TNR--or Trap, Neuter (or Spay) and Return--involves trapping stray cats, fixing them, and usually marking them by painlessly clipping the tip of the ear to indicate to people in the community that this cat is apart of a TNR cat colony.
+TNR--or Trap, Neuter (or Spay) and Return--involves trapping stray cats, “fixing” (or sterilizing) them, and usually marking them by painlessly clipping the tip of the ear to indicate to people in the community that this cat is part of a TNR cat colony.
 While less ideal than giving these animals an indoor home safe from traffic and other dangers, it gives them a better shot at life than they would have without intervention.
 The Greene County Humane Society, after high intake rates for the season, are considering having a call-out for more owners who would be interested in offering their homes to shelter animals.